shoshievass/reopenmappingproject/README.md

 ####  Adjustment for work and health types
 msa_type.csv contains the distribution of work and health types, conditional on previously defined age and industry types in each MSA.

-sick: binary health type indicating whether the individual is high risk (obese or diabetic) based on MEPS (Medical Expenditure Panel Survey)
+	sick: binary health type indicating whether the individual is high risk (obese or diabetic) based on MEPS (Medical Expenditure Panel Survey);

-sick_w: probability that an individual in a MSA X age X industry has high risk type
+	sick_w: probability that an individual in a MSA X age X industry has high risk type;

-wfh: binary type for whether the individual can work from home, computed from O*NET following Dingel and Neiman (2020)
+	wfh: binary type for whether the individual can work from home, computed from O*NET following Dingel and Neiman (2020);

-wfh_w: probability that an individual in a MSA X age X industry can work from home
+	wfh_w: probability that an individual in a MSA X age X industry can work from home;

-shift: a binary split representing alternating schedule for both non-essential workers and students
+	shift: a binary split representing alternating schedule for both non-essential workers and students;
 	shift_w: probability that an individual in a MSA X age X industry belong to each of the two alternating schedules

 ### parameter/